Scaratech/scaratech/readme.md

 # Hi
 I'm Entrpix :D\
-I'm a 🏳️‍⚧️Transfem (She/Her), Fullstack Web-Developer!
+I'm a 13 yo 🏳️‍⚧️Transfem (She/Her), Fullstack Web-Developer!

 ## Projects
 Here are some of the things I've worked on: